 Labour dialogue has been the determining factor in adjusting the company to the current context and in preparing for the future.
+The coverage rate of the collective negotiation agreements is 100% for Servair SA in 2020 and 2021.

-Equal employment opportunity and fighting discrimination in the workplace
+Equal employment opportunities and fighting discrimination in the workplace

-For several years, the labour representatives and management of both Servair and its subsidiaries have shared the desire to foster a policy supporting job diversity and gender equality in the workplace.
+For several years, the labour representatives and management of both Servair and its subsidiaries have shared the desire to foster a policy supporting job diversity and gender equality in the workplace